League of Women Voters of the Midland Area

 RATIONALE: The League has successfully sponsored Great Decision groups in the Midland area for many years.
 This Program supports the LWVUS position on International Relations to “Promote peace in an interdependent world by working cooperatively with other nations and strengthening international organizations.”

-IMPLEMENTATION: Find new coordinator for 2020 season.
-Continue organizing groups and ordering supplies as done previously by our League.
+IMPLEMENTATION: Continue organizing groups and ordering supplies as done previously by our League.

 VI.
 Take appropriate actions in regard to existing adopted local positions (see these under Positions on the menu)